-- Full selected by default for all backup locations. - Incremental.
+- Full selected by default for all backup locations (except for Acronis Cloud Storage). - Incremental.
 At the first time a full backup will be created.
 The next backups will be incremental.
+Selected as the one and only backup type for Acronis Cloud Storage.

 Note: When the Incremental backup type is selected along with retention rules, the archive will be cleaned up using consolidation (p.
-187), which is a more time-consuming and resource-intensive operation.
+203), which is a more time-consuming and resource-intensive operation.